Drilling engineers are vital to the petroleum industry, managing the safe and efficient drilling of wells to procure oil or gas

 - The work on offshore rigs is physically demanding, often undertaken in dirty, wet and noisy conditions.
 The weather may also be unpleasant.

 - Living conditions on most rigs are very comfortable.
 Rigs usually accommodate 50 to 100 people.
-Rooms are compact and are frequently shared with a colleague working the opposite 12-hour shift, so you will rarely see your roommate.
+Rooms are compact and are frequently shared with a colleague working the opposite 12-hour shift, so you'll rarely see your roommate.
 All meals and laundry services are provided.
 Regular facilities include a gym and snooker room with access to computers and DVDs.
 Alcohol is prohibited on the rig.

 This area of work is open to all engineering graduates, but certain subjects may improve your chances of securing work.
 These include: